Saltwater Pier Fishing From Start to Finish

 Weather Awareness

 Lightning poses serious danger on exposed piers.
-Leave at the first sign of storms.
-Piers attract lightning strikes, and the metal rails conduct electricity.
-No fish is worth risking electrocution.
+Leave at first sign of storms.
+Piers attract lightning strikes, and metal rails conduct electricity.

 Arrive early to claim productive spots.
-The pier end generally produces best for pelagic species.
+The pier end generally produces best for pelagic species like mackerel and cobia.
 The first third nearest shore holds flounder, drum, and sheepshead.
 Middle sections fish for everything depending on conditions.

 Watch the water before fishing.
 Baitfish activity reveals where predators patrol.
 Birds diving indicate feeding fish below.
 Surface swirls and nervous bait schools signal gamefish presence.